dTelecom/spatial-audio/README.md

 This is a demo of spatial audio using LiveKit.
 Users join a little 2D world, and hear other users' audio in stereo, based on their position and distance relative to you.

-## Online demo

-You can try an online demo right now at <https://spatial-audio-demo.livekit.io/>.

 ## Running locally

 Clone the repo and install dependencies: